 How grand your gestures can be?

 The happy medium rule applies here.
-There are no strict guidelines on how many centimeters from the body is too little and how many too much.
+There are no strict guidelines on how many centimeters from the body is too little and how many is too much.
 It is worth avoiding excessive theatricality if you do not emphasize a word or sentence.
-Definitely better less than too much.
+Definitely better than too much.
 Observe how your hands move when you talk to a colleague at work or a friend.
 This can be your benchmark and reference point.
 Too many moves can distract the audience.
 Gestures can beautifully highlight what you are talking about, so don’t forget about them.

 How to gesticulate?
 Do’s and don’ts with gestures during a presentation

-Hands in your pocket
+Hands in your pockets

 The votes are divided on this issue.
 Some find it unnecessary nonchalance and disregard, others as a symptom of stress or just freedom.
 In my opinion, this position can be helpful for people who are very stressed and completely do not know what to do with their hands.
 It all depends on the context.
-If your speech is serious or sad, you should avoid having your hands in your pocket.
+If your speech is serious or sad, you should avoid having your hands in your pockets.

 Hands on thighs